Skip to main content Skip to footer

 A UK Expansion Worker can come to the UK for up to one year initially, with the option to extend their stay by up to a further year.
 Two years is the maximum continuous period a person can stay in the UK on this route.
 However, once an expansion worker has entered the UK under this category, they can apply to add a further Skilled Worker tier to the business’ sponsorship licence.
 The expansion worker can then apply to switch into the Skilled Worker category which leads to settlement after 5 years.

-If the UK entity does not have any existing employees, the Authorising Officer must be appointed from the overseas parent company.
+If the UK entity does not have any existing employees, an Authorising Officer must be appointed from the overseas parent company.
 This person will be the first representative of the business in the UK, what previously would have been referred to as the sole representative or the overseas business representative.

-UKVI may attend your offices to audit your internal procedures prior to issuing a sponsorship licence.
+The UKVI may attend your offices to audit your internal procedures prior to issuing a sponsorship licence.

-The business must show that it has:
+The business must show it has:

 • a UK ‘footprint’